 A key step in developing and evaluating transit plans is analyzing the mobility needs of various segments of the population and the potential ridership of transit services.
-As part of the plan development process, TCRPC staff identified concentrations of the HSTP targeted population groups considered to be dependent on transit services, based on socioeconomic factors.
-These groups are: youth, seniors, people with disabilities, persons with low incomes, zero- vehicle households, veterans, and minorities.
+As part of the plan development process, TCRPC staff identified concentrations of the HSTP targeted population groups considered to be dependent on transit services, based on social and economic factors.
+These groups are: youth, seniors, people with disabilities, persons with low incomes, zero- vehicle households, veterans, and people who are not White.

 Transit demand analysis involves identifying the demand for public transportation in a specific area.
 Several factors affect demand, not all of which can be projected.
-However, demand estimation is crucial to development of transportation plan, and several methods of estimation available for this purpose.
+However, demand estimation is crucial to the development of any transportation plan, and several methods of estimation are available for this purpose.
 This document's analysis makes use of data provided by the US Census Bureau.
 TCRPC staff used 2022 Census data from the American Community Survey (ACS) 5-year averages, as this is the most up-to-date and accurate data available.
 TCRPC staff gathered information at the county and municipality level for the data tables, and at the census tract level for the maps.